carloshdelreal/portafolio/_portfolio/en/2020-01-07 bookstore cms.md

     <img src="{{ page.figures }}/select_books.png">
 </figure>

-All of this is done in a sigle page application without reloading the page, unfurtunately this application doesn't have a backend to save the data so when you reload the page or close the browser all the data is lost.
+All of this is done in a single page application without reloading the page, unfortunately this application doesn't have a backend to save the data so when you reload the page or close the browser all the data is lost.